-The reality is there are many decisions to be made for each pillar to ensure the process is a good fit for your culture.
+The reality is there are many decisions to be made for each pillar to ensure the process is a good fit for your culture, and to make sure it all works together as one system.
 You may have different cadence’s or goal setting between departments depending on the type of work being undertaken or roles of team members.
 One-size does not fit all.

 Goal Setting Considerations

 - Have you already tried goal setting in the team, even if annual KPI’s.
 How has this worked?
 How disciplined were the team?

 - We recommend sharing the company’s top 3 annual objectives widely so everyone is clear on the big picture and they can start to think how they may contribute to moving that forward.

 - Decide if goals should be allocated to people or if they should be defined through a process of collaboration.
 With knowledge or service based work, aim to build trust and ownership by asking team members to come up with 3 goals they can work towards that will have the biggest impact on the team or company progress.

 - Consider if it makes sense to cascade some goals down or align from the ground up to company objectives.
 This decision is often driven by the type of work, eg. compliance or transactional work is often cascaded down.

 - How will goals feed into the performance review?
 At the end of the period only?
 Consider coaching throughout the cycle to helps maintain focus on progress and highlight any issues early.